How Long is a Score? Unraveling the Mystery of Musical Measurement

 -

 Complexity: The complexity of the musical notation itself can also influence the perceived length.
-A densely packed score with intricate rhythms and harmonies will often appear longer on the page, even if the actual playing time is comparable to a simpler piece.
+A densely packed score with detailed rhythms and harmonies will often appear longer on the page, even if the actual playing time is comparable to a simpler piece.

 -